 - If you unofficially withdraw, you will be withdrawn at 50% of course completion unless there is an official date of attendance greater than 50%.

-- This Title IV Withdrawal Agreement should be filled out by the student withdrawing from Caldwell College for the semester after the add/drop period and prior to the 60% marker of the semester.
+- This Title IV Withdrawal Agreement should be filled out by the student withdrawing from Caldwell University for the semester after the add/drop period and prior to the 60% marker of the semester.

 CALDWELL COLLEGE TERMS & CONDITIONS GOVERNING STUDENT FINANCIAL AID